Taiwan gets 400,000-dose vaccine boost as COVID cases rise

 Taiwan has said it expected to get more than 1 million AstraZeneca shots via COVAX.

-Taiwan has ordered 20 million doses, mostly from AstraZeneca but also from Moderna Inc (MRNA.O), though global shortages have curtailed supplies.
+Taiwan has ordered 20 million doses, mostly from AstraZeneca but also from Moderna Inc, though global shortages have curtailed supplies.

 In a statement on Wednesday, Taiwan’s Centres for Disease Control said after a virtual workshop on vaccines on Tuesday with the top U.S., British, Japanese and Australian diplomats in Taipei that vaccines must be fairly distributed.